ygorcosta/wedeploy.com/ui/src/pages/blog/how-to-migrate-projects-to-beta.md

 ##### Step Two: API Client

-1. Add `https` to all CDN links to the API client (yes, just simply add the 's').
+1. Change your CDN links to the API to `https` (yes, just simply add the 's').
-2. For your API endpoints, change the url's to reflect the new url structure (serviceID.projectID.wedeploy.io > serviceID-projectID.wedeploy.io).
+2. Each service now has its own domain instead of being a subdomain of your project.
+This means you must update your API endpoints (serviceID.projectID.wedeploy.io > serviceID-projectID.wedeploy.io).
+3. Remove hardcoded protocals (`http://`) on API urls.
 3. The Email API for JavaScript has changes.
 See [the documentation](/docs/email/sending-email.html) for updates.

 ---